isomorphicdude/isomorphicdude.github.io/_posts/2022-01-13-numerical-week1.markdown

 \end{aligned}
 $$

-- Error bound at every arithmetic step
+- Error is bounded at every arithmetic step and collected at the end using a crude machine epsilon to bound the absolute error